Criticism of Maslow's Hierarchy of Needs

 4. Esteem Needs: Respect, self-esteem, and recognition.

-5. Self-Actualization: Realizing one's potential and self-fulfillment.
+5. Self-Actualization: Realizing one's potential and self-fulfilment.

 Maslow later expanded the hierarchy to include cognitive and aesthetic needs, and eventually, self-transcendence.
 Despite its influence, the hierarchy has been the subject of various critiques from different psychological perspectives.